 The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

-Their shared goal was to improve the public’s mental health literacy—the knowledge and beliefs about mental disorders—and equip ordinary citizens with the essential skills to provide initial support, thereby helping to reduce the pervasive stigma surrounding mental illness.
+Their shared goal was to improve the public’s mental health literacy—the knowledge and beliefs about mental disorders—and equip ordinary citizens with the skills to provide initial support, thereby helping to reduce the pervasive stigma surrounding mental illness.

 What is the ALGEE Action Plan?